nancynaomy/yolo/README.md

 ### Updated With Ansible automation

-# Overview
+# Project Evolution
-This project demonstrates the containerization and deployment of a full-stack YOLO application using Docker.
+This project began as a containerized full-stack YOLO application built with Docker and Docker Compose, then automated using Vagrant and Ansible, and has now been extended to Kubernetes (GKE/Minikube) for full orchestration and scalability.

 # Requirements